 These methodologies and protocols are based on original, non-attributed documentation by J. Martin Ragg, James H. Gauld, John S. Bibby and Gordon Hudson with additional contributions by Soil Survey Staff and from sources such as Brown et al, 1987 and Soil Survey of Scotland, 1979.
 The intention of this document is to collate this reference material and provide definitions of terminology used in site and profile descriptions as well as outlining the principles behind the National Soil Inventory of Scotland and the methods used to locate sampling sites.
-It is designed as a reference document to be quoted in publications that use NSIS\1 data and as an introduction to the soil profile data stored within the Scottish Soils Database.
+It is designed as a reference document to be quoted in publications that use NSIS_1 data and as an introduction to the soil profile data stored within the Scottish Soils Database.
 The current authors acknowledge the contributions and work done by those former members of the Soil Survey of Scotland.

 Reference as: Lilly, A., Bell, J.S., Hudson, G., Nolan, A.J. and Towers, W. (Compilers).
 2010.
-National Soil Inventory of Scotland 1 (NSIS\1): site location, sampling and profile description protocols.
+National Soil Inventory of Scotland 1 (NSIS_1): site location, sampling and profile description protocols.
 (1978-1988).
 Technical Bulletin, Macaulay Institute.
-DOI:10.5281/zenodo.5122976

-THE MACAULAY LAND USE RESEARCH INSTITUTE In the late 1970's it was proposed to undertake an inventory of the soils of Scotland allied to the reconnaissance scale 1:250 000 national soil mapping programme.
+In the late 1970s it was proposed to undertake an inventory of the soils of Scotland allied to the reconnaissance scale 1:250 000 national soil mapping programme.
 This National Soil Inventory of Scotland (NSIS) was to comprise environmental, soil morphological and analytical data.
 The aim was to provide statistical summaries of soil characteristics at a number of levels, that is, for all Scotland, for regional subdivisions (geographic or geopolitical), for major soil groups and subgroups, for large, extensive soil map units and for displaying regional trends in soil properties.